This is not entirely a true story.

 There are wood accents on the dash and an expansive panoramic moon-roof.

 Rather than brave the police presence on Highway 280 while performing top-speed tests, I pointed the car up Page Mill Road to gauge the handling.
 The car is surprisingly roomy inside and beautifully appointed with an in-dashboard, 17-inch touch screen for navigation and controls.
-Upon entering the cabin, the car had paired with my mobile phone and displayed my settings on the screen.

 As befits an electric vehicle, the car was amazingly quiet, except for the muted screams and banging emanating from the front storage area.
 Tesla has worked hard to minimize NVH (that's noise, vibration and harshness).